carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/APIGateway.html#createResource-property

 **Note:** If you delete an API Resource from your CloudFormation template, all child resources are deleted by API Gateway.
 This may create certain data inconsistencies between the actual API and what is believed to be setup from the Custom Resource perspective.
-I therefore recommend that if you remove an API Resource from a template, remove all child resources at the same time to ensure a consistent data model.
+It's therefore recommend to remove any child resources associated with the API Resource you delete.

 ###Parameters
 **restApiId:**